 - Has good handling of stress in life

-2. Holistic Approaches to Emotional Well-being
+2. Holistic Approaches to Well-being

 3. Common Causes of Mental Stress